danblah/n8n-nodes-google-vertex-embeddings-extended/README.md

 ## Features

-- Support for all Google Vertex AI embedding models
+- Support for any Google Vertex AI embedding model (specify by name)
 - **Output dimensions configuration** (for supported models like text-embedding-004)
 - Task type specification for optimized embeddings
 - Region selection
+- Project ID dropdown with auto-loading from your Google account
+- Uses standard Google API credentials (same as other Google nodes)
 - Works as a sub-node with vector stores and other AI nodes

 ## Installation